kadena-io/scalableBFT.github.io/azure/index.md

 11. Edit the `ansible/user_vars.yml` and fill in required parameters.
 There are 6 parameters:
     - `node_image`:
-       - `sku`: the Kadena ScalableBFT image SKU Id.
+       - `sku`: the Kadena Kuro image SKU Id.
-       - `version`: the Kadena ScalableBFT image SKU version.
+       - `version`: the Kadena Kuro image SKU version.
     - `node_plan`:
-       - `name`: the Kadena ScalableBFT image SKU Id.
+       - `name`: the Kadena Kuro image SKU Id.
     - `node_storage`: the name of the storage account you've created in kadenaResourceGroup.
     - `node_count`: the number of nodes you'd like to spin up.
-The community version of ScalableBFT supports maximum of 4 nodes.
+The community version of Kuro supports maximum of 4 nodes.
     - `node_region`: the region of the node VMs.
 It needs to be the same as the Ansible monitor VM.
     - `node_size`: the size of the VM.
 It varies depending on the scale of project.
 For exploration, we recommend Standard B1s.
 For high intensity projects, we recommend a beefier machine.